stitchtrove/personal_website/src/pages/now.md

 My passion project is <a href="https://stitchtrove.com" target="_blank">Stitchtrove</a>, an online hub for cross stitchers, built with Laravel and Livewire.

-This blog is built using <a href="https://www.11ty.dev/" target="_blank">11ty</a> using a custom theme and hosted on <a
+This blog is built using <a href="https://www.11ty.dev/" target="_blank">11ty</a> using a <a href="https://github.com/edwardtufte/tufte-css/tree/gh-pages?tab=readme-ov-file" target="_blank">Tufte.css</a> and hosted on <a
     href="https://netlify.com" target="_blank">netlify</a></a>.

 ## Everything else

-Reading Good Omens by Terry Pratchett & Neil Gaiman
+Reading We Solve Murders by Richard Osman.

-Playing DDO and Stardew Valley.
+Playing DDO.